Davincible/chromedp-undetected/README.md

 import (
 	"time"

+	"github.com/chromedp/chromedp"

 	cu "github.com/Davincible/chromedp-undetected"
-	"github.com/chromedp/chromedp"
 )

 func main() {
-	// New creates a new context for use with Chromedp.
+	// New creates a new context for use with chromedp.
 With this context
 	// you can use chromedp as you normally would. ctx, cancel, err := cu.New(cu.NewConfig(
 		// Remove this if you want to see a browser window.